1967 Fairbanks flood: Elsewhere

 Downriver from Nenana, the Tolovana River contributed to flooding, causing damage along the Elliot Highway.

 Other damage included rural areas and the Alaska Railroad, valued at $7 million.

 Aftermath

 Although flood control legislation was enacted in 1958, this flood brought new urgency.
-The U.S. Congress approved the National Flood Insurance Act of 1968 and Flood Control Act of 1958 gave the authority of building of the Chena River Lakes Flood Control Project, which includes the Moose Creek Dam, the Tanana River Levee, and various drainage channels.
+The U.S. Congress approved the National Flood Insurance Act of 1968, and the Flood Control Act of 1958 gave the authority to build the Chena River Lakes Flood Control Project, which includes the Moose Creek Dam, the Tanana River Levee, and various drainage channels.

-In order to help prevent similar disasters, a network of precipitation and stream gauges were also installed along the Chena and Tanana river basins.
+In order to help prevent similar disasters, a network of precipitation and stream gauges was also installed along the Chena and Tanana river basins.

 The community of Minto relocated from Old Minto to their current site in the years after this flood.

-The severity of the flood of 1967 was so much higher in magnitude than any previously recorded flood that frequency of such an event cannot be made accurately.
+The severity of the flood of 1967 was so much higher in magnitude than any previously recorded flood that the frequency of such an event cannot be accurately.